Applying to the University of Toronto, St. George Campus

 1) Apply to the University of Toronto

-Visit the Enrolment Services website at http://www.future.utoronto.ca/apply and click on 'apply' for information about applying to the University.
+Visit the Enrolment Services website at http://www.future.utoronto.ca/apply and click on 'Apply' for information about applying to the University.
 Additional information is available on the Faculty of Arts & Science website at www.artsci.utoronto.ca/future.
+Students interested in Psychology should apply for Life Sciences.

 2) Request a Psychology Program